Jolie Weingeroff, PhD

 Meet Dr. Jolie Weingeroff

-I am a licensed clinical psychologist in Rhode Island and New York and offer online therapy to individuals in both of those states, in addition to my in-person practice in Rhode Island.
+I am a licensed clinical psychologist and the Director of PVD Psychological Associates.
+I am licensed in Rhode Island and New York and offer online therapy to individuals in both of those states, in addition to my in-person practice in Rhode Island.
 I have advanced training in Cognitive Behavioral Therapy (CBT) and am intensively trained in Dialectical Behavior Therapy (DBT) for older adolescents and adults.
 I also incorporate strategies from Acceptance and Commitment Therapy (ACT), Mindfulness, and Behavioral Therapy.
 My areas of specialization include anxiety, eating disorders, working with college students and individuals in academia, relationship issues, and providing LGBTQIA+ Affirming Therapy.

 As a clinical psychologist with extensive experience in academic and research settings, I especially enjoy helping those in academia navigate the unique challenges and stresses associated with that culture.
 Graduate school, fellowships, and residency are critical times in identity development and can be extraordinarily demanding.
 These positions often lead to an increase in anxiety, depression, perfectionism, imposter syndrome, and over-identifying with one’s achievements or career at the expense of having a stable sense of self-worth.
 Faculty encounter similar challenges with work-life balance, burn out, departmental politics, and publishing pressure.
 I am familiar with these issues from my own experience as a student, trainee, and researcher, as well as years working with college students, graduate students, fellows, and faculty.